KMU-OSS-Laboratory/BlockChain_and_Repo/README.md

 ### Blockchains with no coin

-Blockchain and related technologies, projects with source code repository.
+Blockchain and related technologies, projects, researches with source code repository.

 | Blockchain ... | Homepage | Repository |
 |:---:|---|---|